qdm12/godevcontainer/README.md

    Alternatively, use this shell script from your project path

     ```sh
-    # we assume you are in myproject
+    # we assume you are in /yourpath/myproject
     mkdir .devcontainer
     wget -q https://github.com/qdm12/godevcontainer/blob/master/.devcontainer/devcontainer.json
     wget -q https://github.com/qdm12/godevcontainer/blob/master/.devcontainer/docker-compose.yml
     ```

-1. If you have a *.vscode/settings.json*, eventually move the settings to *.devcontainer/devcontainer.json* in the `"settings"` section and remove *.vscode/settings.json*, as these won't be overwritten by the settings defined in *.devcontainer/devcontainer.json*.
+1. If you have a *.vscode/settings.json*, eventually move the settings to *.devcontainer/devcontainer.json* in the `"settings"` section as *.vscode/settings.json* take precedence over the settings defined in *.devcontainer/devcontainer.json*.
 1. Open the command palette in Visual Studio Code (CTRL+SHIFT+P) and select `Remote-Containers: Open Folder in Container...` and choose your project directory

 ## More